-St. Jérôme Church of England Bilingual School is funded by the British government and our curriculum is based on the English national curriculum.
+St. Jérôme Church of England Bilingual School is funded by the British government and our curriculum is based on the English national curriculum and enriched by our Christian ethos and cross curricular bilingual approach.
 The first academic priority of the school is to make sure that every child makes excellent progress in English, maths and science.
-However we are confident that through our bilingual approach, our children will also learn to speak, read and write in French.
+However, we are confident that through our bilingual approach, our children also learn to speak, read and write in French.

 Dr Napoleon Katsos, Cambridge University is asked what he would say to a parent considering a bilingual education for their child.